rust-lang/book/src/ch03-04-comments.md

 ## Comments

 All programmers strive to make their code easy to understand, but sometimes extra explanation is warranted.
-In these cases, we leave notes in our source code that the compiler will ignore but people reading the source code may find useful.
-These notes are called *comments*.
+In these cases, programmers leave notes, or *comments*, in their source code that the compiler will ignore but people reading the source code may find useful.

 Here’s a simple comment: